Article

 Is Agile working the end of ITIL?

-Agile and ITIL; the differences
+Agile and ITIL, the differences

 Agile working is a framework focused on the iterative development of new products and services.
 We are all familiar with internet companies, as they are the champions in using this way of working.
-Internet companies like webshops and streaming services have a short Time to Market.
+Internet companies like webshops and streaming services have a short time to market.
 They can innovate their product quickly and respond agilely to changing customer needs.
 Other organizations, such as financial institutions and governments, have a more complex environment that also includes legacy systems critical to their operations.
 This makes it increasingly risky for these organizations to make rapid changes.
 This can jeopardize the continuity of their services.

 ITIL is designed to keep the infrastructure as stable as possible.
 It is the traditional choice for managing the IT environment and has many guidelines for maintaining stability.
 The release and change management processes have a fixed structure and multiple checkpoints to implement changes in a controlled manner.
 However, as the environment becomes more complex, the lead time for making changes also increases.
 It becomes increasingly challenging to respond to market changes in a timely manner.
 This often puts innovation at risk, and the number of pending (unimplemented) changes continues to grow.